-An example of a slope data signal is illustrated in [Figure 3.
-Accelerometer slope filter](#).
+An example of a slope data signal is illustrated in the following figure.

 Figure 3.
 Accelerometer slope filter

 Accelerometer turn-on/off time

 The accelerometer reading chain contains low-pass filtering to improve signal-to-noise performance and to reduce aliasing effects.
 For this reason, it is necessary to take into account the settling time of the filters when the accelerometer power mode is switched or when the accelerometer ODR is changed.